PavloNaichuk/Projects/Web/FitnessTrackerAPI/README.md

 ## Background Tasks

-Celery is used for background weekly report generation.
+Celery generates weekly reports in the background.

 Start all services: